BetterToBest/research-hub/new-frame-and-lens.md

 LEFT: Public schools need more funding and equity between rich and poor districts; school choice can drain resources from the schools that need them most.
 RIGHT: Parents should be free to choose the best school for their child, including through vouchers, without top-down curriculum mandates.
 HEAD: PTF-style community institutions and SZH-organized zoning could support tuition-free public options and choice-based options side by side within the same community, funded so a family's zip code stops being the main predictor of school quality — without forcing every family into one model.
-TAIL: Keep funding polarization and school-choice fights running as separate battles, and zip codes will continue deciding outcomes no matter which policy wins this decade.
+TAIL: Keep funding fights and school-choice fights running as separate battles, and zip codes will continue deciding outcomes no matter which policy wins this decade.

 ## Climate & Environment {#climate}
 TAG: Governance & World